espruino/BangleApps/apps/sensible/README.md

 ## Controls

 Browse and control sensors using the standard Espruino menu interface.
+By default, all sensors _except_ the accelerometer are disabled.
+Sensors can be individually enabled/disabled via the menu.
+These settings are written to persistent storage (flash) and will be applied each time the SensiBLE app is loaded.

 ## Requests